 These oatmeal cups are made with nutrient-dense, healthy ingredients, but they have that delicious taste of carrot cake.
 Naturally sweetened, whole grains and a wonderful flavor.
 Here’s everything you need:

 - Milk – I like to use both unsweetened almond milk and canned coconut milk in this recipe, but any milk variety will work.
+You can even use homemade oat milk.

 - Eggs – This recipe uses two eggs to provide structure and bind all of the ingredients together.
 You can swap four egg whites if you want more protein.